shiyanboxer/Dog-Depot/Documentation/2_Steps.md

 **Home API (Home.py and Home.js)**
 - Iterate over the elements in the database and display them in React Cards on the homescreen
+- Render images only once when the home page is loaded

 **Test API using React App**
 - Run flask api on local server